 After bar hopping around Queen Village, Royal Sushi & Izakaya is where you should go to cap off the night.
 They don’t take reservations for regular dinner service, but the kitchen’s open until 1am and they make some of the best sushi in the city.
 If you’re celebrating something special, call ahead (like four to six weeks ahead) and reserve seats at the private omakase counter in the back.
 You’ll have front row seats as the chef prepares your food, so it’s basically dinner and a show.

 On any given night, you’re bound to pass at least three first dates happening outside of Pub & Kitchen.
-It’s close to Center City, Graduate Hospital, and Point Breeze, which makes it an ideal “let’s just meet in the middle” spot, and they mix great cocktails.
+It’s close to Center City, Graduate Hospital, and Point Breeze, which makes it an ideal “let’s just meet in the middle” spot.
 Split some oysters if you want to class things up a bit, and while the burger is also a good bet, it’s notoriously messy, so you might want to save it for a fourth or fifth date.

 If you’re taking someone to Union Transfer, you know the list of food options nearby is short, but that’s why there’s Osteria.
 This spacious Italian spot on North Broad has a great covered patio and a long bar, which makes it an easy place to drop in before a show.
 The pastas and cocktails are all excellent, and we’re also big fans of the wood-grilled chicken if you want something that won’t weigh you down once the show starts.